← Back to blog

 The GPT-3.5 to GPT-4 Inflection Point

-Two dates still matter:
+Two anchor dates still matter:

 • November 30, 2022: ChatGPT shipped on GPT-3.5.